-In March 2016 aid workers and officials in South Sudan estimated up to 300,000 peoplei have been killed in South Sudan’s ongoing civil war that officially began in 2013, although the actual figure is hard to discern as government troops have been burying bodies in mass graves, dumping them in rivers, and burning them.
-Less than a year into the civil war in November 2014, the International Crisis Group estimated the death toll could be between 50,000 and 100,000 and within just the first week of the war there were 5,000 killed.ii More than 2.3 million people have been forced from their homes in South Sudan, more than 400,000 have fled to neighboring countries, such as Kenya, Sudan, and Uganda, 15,000 child soldiers have been recruited in violation of the Child Soldiers Prevention Act, 200,000 are sheltered in UN camps, and 6.1 million are in need of emergency food aid.
+In December 2013 within the first week of South Sudan’s ongoing civil war 5,000 people were killed. i Less than a year into the civil war in November 2014, the International Crisis Group estimated the death toll had risen to at least 50,000.
+In March 2016 aid workers and officials in South Sudan estimated up to 300,000 people have been killed, ii although the actual figure is hard to discern as government troops have been burying bodies in mass graves, dumping them in rivers, and burning them.
+More than 2.3 million people have been forced from their homes in South Sudan, more than 400,000 have fled to neighboring countries, such as Kenya, Sudan, and Uganda, 15,000 child soldiers have been recruited in violation of the Child Soldiers Prevention Act, 200,000 are sheltered in UN camps, and 6.1 million are in need of emergency food aid.

 The U.S. has spent $1.6 billion since the beginning of the civil war on humanitarian aid but this has proved not to be enough and much of it is being stolen by the corrupt government and militant groups in opposition.
 (The US has also sold weapons to the government of South Sudan and refused to enact an arms embargo for three years.
 John Kerry has stated “I don’t think South Sudan has a better friend than the United States.”)
 According to UNOCHA, “more than 50 trucks carrying 2,000 tonnes of urgent aid supplies were held up at government checkpoints” and 20% of internally displaced people are inaccessible as the government forbids humanitarian aid organizations access to them.
 Even before the ongoing civil war, in 2011 90% of the population of South Sudan lived on less than a dollar a day and infant mortality was three times higher than in Sudan.
 However, Western media silence has left most of the West oblivious to the brutal war motivated by ethic hatred, racism, control of oil, greed, and resource scarcity, all which can be traced to the colonization of the Sudan, which favored certain ethnic groups over others.